For the main character index, see here

 - Only Known by Their Nickname: Interesting variation.
 Egg assumes that Dunk is short for Duncan but Dunk himself considers this and notes that he's been called Dunk for so long he's not sure if it was a shorter version of an older, more elegant name.
 Nonetheless he decides to style himself "Ser Duncan the Tall" when he enters his name in the Ashford Tourney and the rest is history.

 - Overly Narrow Superlative: His sobriquet is seen as humorous in one story because it comes across as one of these.
 Typically, knights have sobriquets that indicate a personal quality (i.e. Barristan the Bold, Garlan the Gallant), and so Dunk's chosen one implies that his height is the most notable thing about him.
+Then again, at seven damn feet tall it is the first thing everyone notices about him.

 - Posthumous Character: In A Song of Ice and Fire.